alottabits/boardfarm-bdd/docs/Intervention Points Analysis.md

 - Applies new rootfs using `rsync` (preferred) or `cp` with `find` (fallback)
 - Minimal intervention - just bridges the FLASH gap
 - PrplOS handles config restoration automatically during boot
+- Uses CMD instead of ENTRYPOINT to avoid Docker lifecycle timing issues with Raikou

 ## Environment Deduplication Script (No Longer Needed)